coveo/source.coveo.com/_posts/2019-05-17-prometheus-memory.md

 120963 container_spec_memory_reservation_limit_bytes
 ```

-We can see that the monitoring of one of the Kubernetes service(kubelet) seems to generate a lot of churn, which is normal considering that it exposes all of the container metrics and that container rotate often, and that the id label has high cardinality.
+We can see that the monitoring of one of the Kubernetes service (kubelet) seems to generate a lot of churn, which is normal considering that it exposes all of the container metrics, that container rotate often, and that the id label has high cardinality.

 ## Actions